 Induces Paranoia and Anxiety

-Increases Appetite and Improves Food Intake
+Increases Appetite and Food Consumption

 The common joke is that marijuana gives people the “munchies.”
-It’s true that studies have shown THC to increase appetite, and these effects have proven to be beneficial for those needing help getting nutrients and calories1,6.
+It’s true that studies have shown THC to increase appetite, and these effects have proven to be beneficial for those needing help getting nutrients and calories.
 Marijuana is commonly recommended for patients suffering from anorexia or cachexia.

 Potential Long Term Effects of Marijuana